 End of the financial year (June 30)

 EOFY sales - Sales celebrating a new fiscal year often begin before the official date and sometimes carry into July.
 You can find deals on everything from fashion and beauty to tech and home goods.
+Check out our EOFY sales hub for information on where to find the best deals.

 Beginning of July